Rubin-unige/assignment2_rt_part1/README.md

 ### Service node

-This node provides a service to:
- - Retrieve the last target coordinates set by the user.
+This node provides a service to retrieve the last target coordinates set by the user.

 Key Features:
  - Listens for service calls (`/get_last_target`) and responds with the last target coordinates.